Russian forces claim progress in Bakhmut but no end in sight

 — Pistorius also said nearly two dozen advanced battle tanks provided by European countries will arrive in Ukraine in the coming weeks.
 He said that included 18 German Leopard 2 tanks and three from Portugal.
 The Leopards are part of a larger package of heavy tanks Western countries recently promised to Ukraine.

 — A top European Union court has annulled the bloc’s sanctions against the mother of Wagner Group owner Prigozhin because the measures are based solely on the fact that the two are related.
 Violetta Prigozhina was put on the EU sanctions list because she was considered to be the owner of Concord Management and Consulting LLC, part of the group founded and owned until 2019 by her son.
-But the Luxembourg-based General Court said it was dropping the sanctions because she stopped being owner of the company in 2017, even though she did retain some shares in it.
+But the Luxembourg-based General Court said she stopped being owner of the company in 2017, even though she did retain some shares in it.

+— Authorities in the Russian-held city of Enerhodar, which is the main residential area for workers at the Zaporizhzhia Nuclear Power Plant, said Ukrainian drones dropped incendiary devices along a river embankment, setting off fires that spread and endangered power lines.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine